 What is the real cost of replacing an in-house IT hire who quits?

-ClearlyRated’s 2024 IT staffing research puts the all-in cost at 50 to 200 percent of annual salary, including recruiting, onboarding, knowledge transfer, and lost productivity during the gap.
+Gallup’s replacement-cost research puts the all-in figure at one-half to two times the employee’s annual salary, including recruiting, onboarding, knowledge transfer, and lost productivity during the gap.
 For a CAD 90K hire, that is CAD 45K to 180K of one-time cost on top of the ongoing salary line.

 How fast can a Canadian SMB switch from in-house to outsourced IT?